 It also had several titles including Howling II: Stirba – Werewolf Bitch.

-This movie opens with the funeral for Karen White, who was the television reporter and main character in the original, and who had been bitten by a werewolf, turned wolf on camera, and then was shot by her best friend.
+This movie opens with the funeral for Karen White, who was the television reporter and main character in the original, who had been bitten by a werewolf and turned wolf on camera and then was shot by her best friend.
 Strangely this movie will not explore any repercussions of those events.
 When she was shot the network immediately switched to a commercial so most of the viewers may have chalked it up as some kind of gimmick, but what about her friend who pulled the trigger, did he go to jail for murder?
-Did all the employees of the news station sign non-disclosure agreements stating that if ever an employee turned into a werewolf on air they would never discuss it with the public or authorities on pain of lawsuit?
+Did all the employees of the news station sign non-disclosure agreements stating that if ever an employee turned into a werewolf on air they would never discuss it with the public or authorities on pain of a lawsuit?
 Her on-air sacrifice was a noble attempt to expose the existence of werewolves, yet it is completely jettisoned in favour of an ancient Transylvanian werewolf sex cult.

 “Forgive them, father.
 They know not what they do.”

-Of the seven sequels to the original Howling, the second film is about the only one that has any connection to the original, but just barely.
+Of the seven sequels to the original Howling, the second film is the only one that has any connection to the original, but just barely.
 Director Philippe Mora had asked the studio if he could go off and do his own thing with the series, and they agreed.
 But then why bother having even the briefest tangential connection to the original if you are going to jettison everything that it set up?
 Karen White’s brother Ben (Reb Brown) is attending the funeral along with Jenny Templeton (Annie McEnroe) an apparent colleague of Karen’s.
 While at the service they are approached by Stefan Crosscoe (Christopher Lee) who informs Ben that, “Your sister is a werewolf.”
 Not was but is.
 Turns out that the werewolf that bit Karen was from the original strain of werewolves dating back to an ancient sorceress by the name of Stirba (Sybil Danning), and werewolves of this bloodline cannot be killed by a mere silver bullet.
 They must be killed with a stake made of titanium.
 Uhhhh…what now?
 I know there is no hard and fast rule to the mythology of werewolves but that is just bizarre.

 For it is written: the inhabitants of the Earth have been made drunk with her blood.
 And I saw her sent upon a hairy beast and she held forth a golden chalice full of the filthiness of fornications.
 And upon her forehead was written: “Behold I am the great mother of harlots and all abominations of the Earth.”

 God bless Christopher Lee.
 Seriously, only someone of Christopher Lee’s calibre and gravitas could pull off the insane amount of dialogue and exposition he puts forth in this film, not only that but he even came up with some insane bullshit of his own to save the production.
 You see the film was mostly shot in Czechoslovakia, and when the studio finally sent over the werewolf costumes director Mora was quite dismayed to see boxes labelled Planet of the Apes, sure enough, it was full of old ape suits.
 When he called to complain about the difficulty of making a werewolf movie with ape costumes, they hung up on him.
 So it was Christopher Lee to the rescue by suggesting they shoot a scene where Stefan Crosscoe explains that apes are a genetic step between man and wolf.
-Thus they were able to get by with shitty ape costumes that they could then intercut with footage of proper werewolf make-up they’d shoot later back in the states.
+Thus they were able to get by with shitty ape costumes that they could then intercut with footage of proper werewolf make-up they’d shoot later back in the States.

 Crosscoe returns at night to the cemetery to drive a titanium stake through the “corpse” of Karen White when Ben and Jenny show up to stop him.
-Just as Ben is about shoots this crazy man, who is about to desecrate his sister’s corpse, wolf arms burst out of the coffin.
+Just as Ben is about to shoot this crazy man, who is about to desecrate his sister’s corpse, wolf arms burst out of the coffin.
 Ben quickly shoots the werewolf, never once bemoaning the fact that he just murdered his sister, and then he and Jenny quickly join Team Crosscoe in the hunt for Stirba.
 This script does not seem to care for such things as character motivation or logic, and the writing is certainly not aided by the actors playing our heroes.
 To say that Reb Brown and Annie McEnroe give two of the worst performances in screen history may sound a bit hyperbolic, but at times you can swear Christopher Lee is contemplating staking himself through the heart to get away from them.

 Note: Lee had previously worked with Reb Brown in Captain America II: Death Too Soon, so he should have had an inkling of what he was getting himself into.